poglesbyg/nanopore-tracking-app/FIX_SUBMISSIONS_DISPLAY.md

 - This caused the API endpoint `/api/submissions/get-all` to fail when trying to fetch submissions with their samples

 ## Solution Implemented
-Created a database view that maps `nanopore_submissions` to the existing `submissions` table, allowing the application to work without modifying all the code references.
+Created a database view that maps `nanopore_submissions` to the existing `submissions` table, and added the missing `sample_number` column to the `nanopore_samples` table.

 ### What the Fix Does:
 1. Creates a view `nanopore_submissions` that reads from the `submissions` table
 2. Maps column names appropriately (e.g., `name` → `submission_number`, `created_at` → `submission_date`)
 3. Implements triggers for INSERT, UPDATE, and DELETE operations so the view behaves like a real table
+4. Adds the missing `sample_number` column to `nanopore_samples` table
+5. Updates API to handle missing columns gracefully
-4. Maintains backward compatibility with existing code
+6. Maintains backward compatibility with existing code

 ## How to Apply the Fix